MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 ## What features will not be available in the private preview?

+We are working hard to bring all Yammer functionality to the new B2B guests in Yammer.
+Below is the list of features still in progress.

 - **Personal email/ Phone number-based legacy accounts** – The private preview will allow guests with Microsoft 365 Business email accounts.
 Other email domains like Gmail or Yahoo mail etc. will not be supported in this release.
 However, all legacy data (like old community posts, and files) of such users will be migrated so community members can see.
 Any legacy phone-based accounts will not be supported.

-- **Cross-Geography guests** – Today we provide enable organizations to host Yammer in two data centers – Europe and North America.
+- **Cross-Geography guests** – Today we enable organizations to host Yammer in two data centers – Europe and North America.
 With this new guest support, users will be able to add guests from their same geography.
-(Please check our public  roadmap to see timelines for Cross-Geography support)
+Please check our public  roadmap to see timelines for Cross-Geography support.

-- **Private Messages** – private messages are disabled for B2B guests in Yammer.
+- **Private Messages** – Private messages are disabled for B2B guests in Yammer.

 - **Live events** – Currently guest users will not be able to participate in live events  because guests are not yet supported by Microsoft Stream.
-To know more about when these features will be available please refer to the Microsoft Yammer roadmap.
+To learn more about when these features will be available, please refer to the Microsoft Yammer roadmap.

+- **Adding guests during community creation** – Community owners can invite guest users by using edit membership flow for any community.
+In the current release, community owners will not be able to add guest emails at the time of community creation.
+This is a temporary limitation and will be addressed in the subsequent releases.

 ## Who is eligible to access the new experience?

-The new B2B Guest support is currently available for Classic Yammer only i.e. users need to stay in Classic Yammer via the Opt-in toggle in the suite header.
+The new B2B Guest support is currently available for Classic Yammer only ,i.e. users need to [stay in Classic Yammer via the Opt-in toggle](https://docs.microsoft.com/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer) in the suite header.
 Support for B2B guests in the new Yammer interface is coming soon!
 Native Mode for Microsoft 365 for Yammer is a pre-requisite to enable the new B2B Guest private preview.

 ## How do I enable the preview within my organization?